Bartleby.com

-Bartleby.com is an American electronic text archive, headquartered in Los Angeles (US) and named for Herman Melville's story "Bartleby, the Scrivener".
-It is a commercial website operated by Barnes & Noble Education, though its repository of texts can still be accessed.
+Bartleby.com is an American online homework help service, formerly an electronic text archive, headquartered in Los Angeles (US) and named for Herman Melville's story "Bartleby, the Scrivener".
+It is a commercial website operated by Learneo, though its repository of texts can still be accessed.
 The repository has four main categories: reference, verse, fiction, and nonfiction.

 History

 It was initiated with the name "Project Bartleby" in January 1993 as a collection of classic literature as part of the website of Columbia University.
 In February 1994, they published the first classic book in HTML code format, Walt Whitman's Leaves of Grass.

 Barnes & Noble Education (BNED) is an independent, public company that began trading using the New York Stock Exchange on August 3, 2015.
-In 2016 it acquired Student Brands, an education technology company which was then operating Bartleby.com as a digital study website.
-In 2017, BNED announced the start of an on-line commercial study aid system, named "bartleby", as part of the Company’s reporting segment Digital Student Solutions (DSS).
+In 2017 it acquired Student Brands, an education technology company which was then operating Bartleby.com as a digital study website.
 Due to the site’s ability to gain user acquisition by SEO, Bartleby.com was chosen to serve as the basis of a new set of products and services emphasizing improving student success and outcomes.

+In 2023, BNED sold Bartleby.com (along with its Student Brands products) to Learneo.